*Please note, the following post has been updated with the most recent SECURE Act of 2019

 The annuitization exception

 I need to back up a bit.
-In the definition of an annuity, I mentioned the ability for the owner to receive “regular income payments that have certain guarantees.”
+In the definition of an annuity, I mentioned the ability of the owner to receive “regular income payments that have certain guarantees.”
 That, my friends, is called annuitization.

 Life Only: There is no beneficiary.
 Payments end when the annuitant passes away.
 No inheritance for anyone!